The Local’s Guide to Napa Valley

 Goeggel says rosé is growing in popularity in Napa Valley, as are non-alcoholic cocktails.
 Adding to that, says Bell, are more casual and approachable restaurants that offer a combination of quality and value.
 “People want affordability without losing out on an experience, or quality and attention-to-detail,” he adds.

 White notes that wines in Napa Valley are changing in general.
-Although “you can still find the full-throated, super intense wine style, if that’s what you’re into,” she says, “a lot of producers have been backing off of the super-extracted, 16% alcohol.”
-Modern winemakers, White shares, are producing wines with lower ABV, tracking wide domestic and international trends: people are drinking less.
+Although “you can still find the full-throated, super intense wine style,” she says.
+“A lot of producers have been backing off of the super-extracted, bold style.”
+Modern winemakers, White shares, are producing wines with lower ABV, tracking with domestic and international trends: people are drinking less.

 Winding Down the Local Way

 For locals, there’s no one way to do Napa Valley.
 “Each town has its own dive bar, where it’s typically locals,” says White.
-“In Napa, you have The Green Door.
-In Yountville, you have Poncho’s.
-In St. Helena, you have Anna’s Cantina.”
+“In Napa, you have Downtown Joe’s.
+In Yountville, you have Pancha’s.
+In St. Helena, you have Anna’s Cantina and in Calistoga you have Susie’s Bar.”

 Bell says hiking is also a big local pastime.
 “Whether it’s in the Calistoga Hills or in Napa, by the Community College — both of those have solid hiking trails, and when you get to the top, you can see the Valley.”

 Goeggel says May is a particularly busy time for locals, who find themselves at BottleRock, a popular multi-day music festival.
-And there’s plenty of other things to do, from boating at Berryessa to visiting the Mac, an extension of the Napa Valley Museum,
+And there’s plenty of other things to do, from boating at Berryessa to visiting the MAC (Museum of Art & Culture), an extension of the Napa Valley Museum.

 A Perfect Day in Napa Valley

-Bell spends his free time in local parks, perusing cookbooks, and enjoying the Napa Valley scenery.
+Bell spends his free time in local parks, such as Skyline Park, perusing cookbooks, and enjoying the Napa Valley scenery.

 But no matter how you do Napa Valley — a little or a lot — take our experts’ advice.
 Napa Valley is a dish best savored again and again.